-SCHOOL IMPROVEMENT PLANS
+SCHOOL ANNUAL PLANS

-School Councils can expect, minimally, an annual update from the Principal about the School Improvement Plan.
+School Councils can expect, minimally, an annual update from the Principal about the School Annual Plan.
 School Councils may also contribute ideas and consult with the Principal about the Plan.
 The Plan will align with the Board Strategic Plan and related Ministry initiatives.

-WHAT IS A SCHOOL IMPROVEMENT PLAN?
+WHAT IS A SCHOOL ANNUAL PLAN?

-The School Improvement Plan is a roadmap that supports the changes needed to improve the level of student learning and achievement as well as students' sense of belonging and well-being.
+The School Annual Plan is a roadmap that supports the changes needed to improve the level of student learning and achievement as well as students' sense of belonging and well-being.

-The School Improvement Plan is strategic.
+The School Annual Plan is strategic.
 It helps Principals, teachers, and School Councils answer important questions: What is the most urgent student learning need to focus on?
 What needs to be addressed to improve student well-being?

-School Improvement Plans are guided by HWDSB Strategic Directions and are informed using reliable student achievement data that helps determine and respond to student need.
+School Annual Plans are guided by HWDSB Strategic Directions and are informed using reliable student achievement data that helps determine and respond to student need.
 A School Plan is also a mechanism through which the public can hold schools accountable for student success and through which it can measure improvement.

-A crucial role of developing a School Improvement Plan is involving all stakeholders, including teachers, School Councils, parents, and other community members.
-Stakeholders work together to gather and curiosity. creativity.
+A crucial role of developing a School Annual Plan is involving all stakeholders, including teachers, School Councils, parents, and other community members.
+Stakeholders work together to gather and analyze information about the school and its students.
+Through this process, what needs to be focused on is determined.